mnit-rtmc/iris/docs/beacons.md

 **Pin** is the controller output pin to activate beacon.

 **Verify Pin** is a digital input to sense whether the lights are activated, for beacons which have verify circuitry.
-For the [CBW] protocol, it is also an output to energize the verify circuit.  **Pin** and **Verify Pin** can be the same.
+For the CBW [protocol], it is also an output to energize the verify circuit.  **Pin** and **Verify Pin** can be the same.